Mt Messenger and the wider Parininihi area is a significant landscape and ecological area, which has cultural and spiritual importance to local iwi.

 - ensuring the revegetation method echoes the natural way plant communities grow at sites over time.

 The bypass design minimises its impact on the local environment and landscape, including:

 - A bridge that carries the road over a stream that feeds into the Mimi River avoids impacting on the significant ecological swamp maire wetland.
-The bridge has been designed so that no piers (bridge supporting structures) need to be built in the valley bottom to reduce impact on the environment.

 - The road is positioned to minimise the impact on the natural water systems of the Mangapepeke valley.